rsksmart/devportal-1.0/rif/rns/libs/javascript/Contribute.md

 npm link @rsksmart/rns
 ```

-Create a new .js file, [instantiate](/rif/rns/libs/javascript/RNS-instance) the library and try out your development.
+Create a new `.js` file, [instantiate](/rif/rns/libs/javascript/RNS-instance) the library and try out your development.

 ## Versioning

-- `master` branch point to latest release.
+- `master` branch points to the latest release.
 - `develop` branch contains changes that will apply next release.
 The first commit after release bumps to next version.
 - Other branches (feature branches) point to `develop`.

-Find releases scopes in [milestones](https://github.com/rnsdomains/rns-js/milestones)
+Find release scopes in [milestones](https://github.com/rnsdomains/rns-js/milestones).